nekoNameow/costa/README.md

 If the page does not reload, the data is read from the status management instead of the HTTP request due to performance considerations.
 For the same reason, only router providers will update when the page router is changed instead of rendering the whole page.

 Tips:
 MockAPi need configure and use Mockoon.
-The data can be fetched by injecting the provided VGCS-COSTA-assignment-mock.json data into it.
+The back-end get provided data from VGCS-COSTA-assignment-mock.json.
 If PNPM has not been installed, please run the following command to install it for starting the application at the root directory:
 ```bash
 npm install pnpm -g